bashtavenko/CodeQualityPortal/README.md

 * Class coupling
 * Code coverage
 * Code churn

+Data is aggregated and can be drilled down through this hierarchy:

+* Source control branch
+* System
+* Module (assembly)
+* Namespace
+* Type (class)
+* Member

+There is branch diff feature to compare metrics of two branches on a given date.

 The metrics are loaded into warehouse database by two of my applications - [Code Metrics Loader](https://github.com/StanBPublic/CodeMetricsLoader) and
  [Code Churn Loader](https://github.com/StanBPublic/CodeChurnLoader).